angular/angular/aio/content/tutorial/first-app/first-app-lesson-07.md

 Perform these steps on the app code in your IDE.

-### Step 1 - Update `HousingLocationComponent` template to include iterpolated values
+### Step 1 - Update `HousingLocationComponent` template to include interpolated values
 This step adds new HTML structure and interpolated values in the `HousingLocationComponent` template.

 In the code editor: